Ksenia-Shifrina/YelpCamp/README.md

 - **Cloud Deployment**: Deployed the application to a cloud platform and managed a **cloud database**, ensuring the app was functional in a production environment.
 - **Full-Stack Development**: Learned key skills in **full-stack development**, including backend setup, database management, user authentication, and security, which laid the foundation for more complex projects.

+## Future Improvements
+- Improve the UI for better responsiveness on smaller screens.

 ## Demo

 Explore the live version of the website: [YelpCamp Demo](https://fathomless-plains-70808.herokuapp.com/)